 Like many organizations, there was a little clubbiness about the Lagond students and their families, many of whom had children who had performed together over the years.
 Hannah was a new student, who really didn’t know many of the others, but nevertheless was invited to perform at a benefit for the school.
 The other performers were excellent, and mostly known to the audience of parents, faculty and staff.
 Then, Hannah came out and sang her version of Aretha Franklin’s “Baby, I Love You,” and shocked the audience.
 I later overheard someone remarking at how good “Aretha Girl” was, and wondering where she came from.
 I don’t have video of that performance, but I do have it of her at a subsequent school showcase, where she again blew away the audience.

-After leaving Lagond, Hannah seems to have moved away from the soul belting style, and back toward, which you can see here, with her college a capella group.
+After leaving Lagond, Hannah seems to have moved away from the soul belting style, and back toward folk, which you can see here, with her college a capella group.

 The Decemberists—Crazy On You (Heart cover)